shailovesingh/shailovesingh/README.md

 ---

 ## 🎛️ About me
-Neon-lit gamer aesthetic, hacker-studio energy.
 I'm **Shailove Singh** — AI developer focusing on **Generative AI** and **Agentic / multi-agent systems**.
-I build autonomous pipelines, RAG-backed assistants, and agent orchestrations that can plan, retrieve, and act.
+Skilled in building intelligent LLM-powered systems, multi-agent workflows, and autonomous AI solutions.
+Proficient in Python, LangChain, LangGraph, Microsoft Autogen, and OpenAI APIs, with strong expertise in prompt engineering, RAG, and vector embeddings.
+Hands-on experience with Hugging Face, TensorFlow, PyTorch, and cloud platforms like AWS, Azure ML, and GCP.
+Adept at deploying scalable AI pipelines using FAISS, Pinecone, and CI/CD tools such as GitHub Actions.

 > ⚡ Focus: Agent orchestration · RAG · LLM chains · Prompt engineering · Production-ready ML infra